Lazy-Solutions/AdvancedSceneManager/guides/Splash screens.md

+# Splash screens

 Splash screens are displayed before the game starts.
-There is one included in ASM by default, ASM_SplashScreen.
+There is one included in ASM by default, **ASM_SplashScreen**.

 ![](../image/asm-splash-screen.png)

 Splash screens are specified in [ASM startup settings](Scene%20manager%20window.md#startup-page).
-#### Custom splash screens
+## Custom splash screens

 Custom splash screens can be created by creating a script that inherits from `AdvancedSceneManager.Callbacks.SplashScreen`, and implement `DisplaySplashScreen()`.